Created on

 Make sure the Collector's Health Status shows as Normal and the Last File Received is updating.

-If there is an issue with Collector, see this article to review the common Collector's issue.
+If there is an issue with Collector, see this article Troubleshooting Tip: How to troubleshoot collector issues to review the common Collector's issues.

 Cause 2: Agent not uploading the events to the assigned Collector.
 When the template association is applied, the agent will use this Collector IP/FQDN to upload the events.